 Location: Jerusalem - Today, you will transfer to the Allenby Bridge Border Crossing in private transport with your Jordanian group leader.
 On arrival at the border, a VIP crossing service has been arranged for you.
 After departure formalities with Jordanian customs, there will be private transport to transfer you the six kilometres to the Israel and Palestinian Territories border.
 After clearing customs again here, your Peregrine transfer representative will collect you and transfer you to your hotel in Jerusalem.
+The journey from Amman to Jerusalem takes approximately 2 hours, but this can vary depending on the time of year and how busy the border crossings are.
 There are no activities planned today until a welcome meeting at 6 pm, where you’ll meet your local leader and fellow travellers.
 Afterwards, join your leader on an orientation walk and drink, then consider having dinner with some of your group members on your free evening.

 Day - 17